 9.1 We aim to create a sustainable town centre community which is well linked and connected to the surrounding communities and one which is vibrant and supports a sense of pride and belonging.
-The AAP is a key mechanism to enable the delivery of the aims and objectives of the Core Strategy.
 Walthamstow is of strategic importance in terms of delivering new homes in the borough.
 In accordance with our policy CS2 - Improving Housing Quality and Choice, table 4, states that the town centre has the capacity to provide up to 2,000 new homes which is a significant contribution towards our borough wide housing target of 10,320 new homes by 2026.
 Affordable housing should be provided in accordance with policy CS2 and DM3 - Affordable Housing.